steemit/devportal-tutorials-js/tutorials/10_submit_post/README.md

 **1. Configure connection**

-Above, we have `dsteem` pointing to the test network with the proper chainId, addressPrefix, and endpoint.
+Below we have `dsteem` pointing to the test network with the proper chainId, addressPrefix, and endpoint.
 Because this tutorial is interactive, we will not publish test content to the main network.
 Instead, we're using the testnet and a predefined account to demonstrate post publishing.
 There is a `public/app.js` file which holds the Javascript segment of this tutorial.
 In the first few lines we define the configured library and packages:

 ```javascript